-Hundreds protest in Tunisia at Saudi Crown Prince visit
+Hundreds of Tunisians protest at Saudi prince's visit over Khashoggi

 Protesters also called for an end to the Saudi-led military campaign in neighboring Yemen, which was launched by Prince Mohammed in his role as defense minister in 2015.

+The protests were in sharp contrast with earlier parts of his tour of allied countries in the region.

+Egypt’s President Abdel Fattah al-Sisi underscored the strength of ties between the two countries, and called Saudia Arabia’s security and stability “an inseparable part of Egypt’s national security.”

-Journalists put up a huge banner at their union showing the prince with a saw, which Turkish sources have said was used to dismember Khashoggi in Istanbul.
+Journalists on Monday put up a huge banner at their union showing the prince with a saw, which Turkish sources have said was used to dismember Khashoggi in Istanbul.
 It read: “No to the pollution of the Tunisian revolution.”

 Dozens of Tunisian rights activists and journalists staged a similar protest on Monday.